 It’s hard to be fifteen.

 At fifteen, their bodies are still changing and their hormones are raging.
 The comparison trap is constant.
-They’re wrought with insecurity, jealousy, and questioning if they’ll ever be as pretty, popular, athletic, smart as them.
+They’re wrought with insecurity, jealousy, and questioning if they’ll ever be as pretty, popular, athletic, or smart as them.

 It’s these years where their hearts can ache and emotions spin, where friendships flourish or painfully end.